Books

 The book is translucent and is printed on one side with graves and on the other side with a flowering garden.

-It looks good hanging in a window where the sun shines in.
+It is designed to hang in a window where the sun shines in.

 Something Rich and Strange